-First, there is the empty tomb, and Peter sees the body wrappings lying by themselves where they laid Jesus.
 The empty tomb means we're talking about something happening to a body.
 A vision would not leave an empty tomb behind.
 It is the right tomb, and the body is gone, and the grave clothes are left.
+If someone wanted to take the body, they would certainly leave it wrapped.
 Pay attention, says Luke.